emmanuelgratuze/gueiv-directory-frontend/README.md

 ```

 - Then, tell git from where it should pull the contents into the project.
-In `/.gitmodules, replace with your **Github** repository url as follow:
+In `/.gitmodules`, set the url value with your **Github** repository url:
 ```
 [submodule "contents"]
 	path = contents
 	url = git@github.com:emmanuelgratuze/gueiv-directory-contents.git
 ```

-- Fetch the repository.
+- Fetch the contents repository.
 In the project root, run:
   ```
   git submodule sync
   git submodule update --init --recursive --remote
   ```

+### Admin panel
+The app uses [Netlify CMS](https://www.netlifycms.org/) as content manager.
+The admin panel is available at: https://localhost:3000/admin.
+Content edition will only be available if a custom contents Github repository have been configured.

 ### External services